There are huge benefits to massage, whether you are training or not. At Bearsden Osteopaths we always do massage as part of our treatment.

 Types of Massage

-There are many different types of massage.
-Different techniques are applied depending on what the body needs.
-I’m going to use the term ‘tissues’ a lot here because in massage we are working on the muscles, fascia, ligaments and tendons and each of these types of tissue will respond positively to different types or pressure or stretch and will respond differently depending on how new the injury is.
+Different massage techniques are applied depending on what the body needs.
+I’m going to use the term ‘tissues’ a lot here because in massage we are working on the muscles, fascia, ligaments and tendons.
+Each of these types of tissue will respond positively to different types of pressure or stretch and will respond differently depending on how new the injury is.
 Massage works by stimulating the nervous system, which causes a reflex relaxation reaction of the tissues.

 Slow ‘squeezing’ massage along the length of the muscle can aid lymphatic drainage, stimulating the circulatory system to remove waste products for the body to excrete.
 This is especially useful following an acute injury where the area is still inflamed, aiding healing.

-‘Inhibition’ or ‘Trigger Point Therapy’ finds the real tender points of the muscle where there has perhaps been local micro trauma, over-use ‘knots’ or ‘fibrotic changes’ in the tissues that respond and ‘unwind’ with a reasonable amount of pressure applied until the tenderness subsides and the knot softens, breaking down adhesions.
+‘Inhibition’ or ‘Trigger Point Therapy’ finds the real tender points of the muscle where there has perhaps been local micro trauma, over-use ‘knots’ or ‘fibrotic changes’ in the tissues.
+These respond and ‘unwind’ with a reasonable amount of pressure applied until the tenderness subsides and the knot softens, breaking down adhesions.

-Deep massage can help to ease any chronic tightness that has built up over many years of training or sitting, or an old injury that’s not resolved.
-Massage can reduce the stiffness of the tissues and lead to an increased range of movement and therefore help prevent further injury, and generally make you feel better.
+This can help to ease any chronic tightness that has built up over many years of training or sitting, or an old injury that’s not resolved.
+Treatment can reduce the stiffness of the tissues and lead to an increased range of movement and therefore help prevent further injury, and generally make you feel better.

 Massage also helps to prepare an area for manipulation, making it easier for the joint to cavitate or ‘pop’.
 The effects of manipulation last longer having had massage to the area beforehand.

 Take some time to look after your tissues.
 To make an appointment call us on 0141 942 0629 or book online.

 See you soon,